Andrew Perne (Puritan)

-Andrew Perne (1596–1654) was an English clergyman of Puritan opinions and member of the Westminster Assembly.
+Andrew Perne (1596–1654) was an English clergyman of Puritan opinions.
+He was also member of the Westminster Assembly.

 Life

 Perne entered Peterhouse, Cambridge as a sizar in 1613, graduating B.A. in 1618 and M.A. in 1621.

-He was fellow of Catherine Hall, Cambridge, from 1622 to 1627, when he was made rector of Wilby, Northamptonshire; he was chosen in 1643 one of the four representatives from Northamptonshire to the Westminster Assembly.
+He was fellow of Catherine Hall, Cambridge, from 1622 to 1627, when he was made rector of Wilby, Northamptonshire.
+He was chosen in 1643 one of the four representatives from Northamptonshire to the Westminster Assembly.
 At this time he may have been sequestered from his living, and at St Dunstan-in-the-West.

-He preached two sermons before the House of Commons during the Long Parliament: one was on the occasion of a public fast, 31 May 1643, and was printed; the other on 23 April 1644, at the thanksgiving for Thomas Fairfax's victory at Selby.
+He preached two sermons before the House of Commons during the Long Parliament.
+The first was on the occasion of a public fast, 31 May 1643, and was printed.
+The second was held on 23 April 1644, at the thanksgiving for Thomas Fairfax's victory at Selby.

-He died at Wilby on 13 December 1654, and was buried in the chancel of his church, with an inscription to his memory.
+He died at Wilby on 13 December 1654, and was buried in the chancel of his church.
+The church has an inscription to his memory.
 A funeral sermon by Samuel Ainsworth of Kelmarsh was published.